 The OIR abides by the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), which protects the privacy of individual student educational records.

-The OIR renders assistance to administrators, faculty, and staff with a variety of survey research projects; however, the office's role is mainly supportive.
+The OIR renders assistance to administrators, faculty, and staff with a variety of research projects and surveys; however, the office's role is mainly supportive.

 The OIR receives frequent ad hoc requests for customized data reports from internal and external constituents.
 The OIR will attempt to fulfill these requests in a timely manner; however, the timeline for report delivery depends on when the request is made during the semester and the volume of requests in the OIR queue.